daos-stack/daos/doc/admin/architecture.md

 DAOS relies on OFI for low-latency communications and stores data on both storage-class memory and NVMe storage.
-DAOS presents a native key-array-value storage interface that offers a unified storage model over which domain-specific data models are ported, such as HDF5, MPI-IO and Apache Arrow.
+DAOS presents a native key-array-value storage interface that offers a unified storage model over which domain-specific data models are ported, such as HDF5, MPI-IO, and Apache Arrow.
 A POSIX I/O emulation layer implementing files and directories over the native DAOS API is also available.